mikeknoop/upshot/README.md

 UpShot
 ======

-About the Fork
+About this Fork
 --------------

-This fork removes the Dropbox dependencies alltogether and replaced it with a custom URL upload setting.
+This fork removes the Dropbox dependencies all-together and replaces it with a custom URL upload feature.
+Read below for details.

 This fork also includes a `.app` binary distributed with the repo.
 You can simply install the file "UpShot.app" into your Applications folder.

 ![](http://zpr.io/PRqH.png)

-This is intended to be set to a URL on a server you own, running code which does the following:
+The custom URL is intended to be used in conjunction with a server you own, which does the following:

 1. Receive a POST request as application/json
 2. Store the passed Base64-encoded image.
 It will be POSTed as `{'image': base64(...)}`